stylekit/stylekit.github.io/_posts/2017-01-14-framework.md

 ### Import:

 1. Right click on the ‘.framework’ and select ‘Show in Finder’
-2. Now click and drag this .framework file into any of the projects that you want.
-In my case, I’d drag into my own project.
+2. copy the .framework file in the same folder where your .swift files are.
+Then drag it into Xcode.
-3. In your new project: Project settings -> General -> Embedded bins and Linked frameworks / libs -> add the  .framework via the + button
+3. In your new project: Project settings -> General -> Embedded bins and Linked frameworks add the  .framework via the + button

 ### Access level: